lisurc/acuwl/README.md

 Note that you may need to start the utility with elevated privileges (Administrator).
 This is up to your actual system setup.

 ## Credits
-All products named in this project are respected trademarks of their respective owners or publisher, which include but is not limited to, Assassin's Creed, Assassin's Creed Unity, UPlay, Steam.
+All products named in this project are trademarks of their respective owners or publishers, which include but is not limited to, Assassin's Creed, Assassin's Creed Unity, UPlay, Steam.